I've been doing home repairs and remodeling since about 1990, as a do-it-yourselfer and as a self-employed handyman/carpenter.

 I discovered an interest in construction and home repairs in my late teenage years, which contributed to my decision to take numerous college courses in Building Construction Technology while earning a Bachelor of Science in Mechanical Engineering Technology from Lake Superior State University in northern Michigan.

-I also hold a certificate in automotive servicing, a Bachelor's degree in Industrial Technology, and a Masters in Business Administration from Grand Valley State University in Michigan.
+I also hold a certificate in automotive servicing, and a Bachelor's degree in Industrial Technology.

 In the late '90s I realized that publishing home improvement articles online made sense because a lot of home improvement content is relatively timeless... the information can be useful for years or even decades.
 Up to that point books and magazines were the most common way people got their knowledge about this topic... or they relied on a friend, relative, or guy down at the hardware store, and didn't always get accurate information.